zhmz90/julia/doc/manual/calling-c-and-fortran-code.rst

 :Signed: Exactly corresponds to the ``signed`` type annotation in C (or any ``INTEGER`` type in Fortran).
 Any Julia type that is not a subtype of ``Signed`` is assumed to be unsigned.
 :Ref{T}: Behaves like a ``Ptr{T}`` that owns its memory.
 :Array{T,N}:
-    When an array is passed to C as a ``Ptr{T}`` argument, it is not reinterpret-cast: Julia requires that the element type of the array matches ``T``, and then address of the first element is passed.
+    When an array is passed to C as a ``Ptr{T}`` argument, it is not reinterpreted or cast to the expected type.
+Julia requires that the array element type matches ``T``, and then address of the first element is passed.

     Therefore, if an ``Array`` contains data in the wrong format, it will have to be explicitly converted using a call such as ``int32(a)``.